-Work within this project uses the holistic approach expressed in our hub, tailored to the specific needs of people who have experienced human trafficking for sexual exploitation, domestic servitude and/ or forced labour.
+Our counter-trafficking team takes a holistic approach, tailored to the specific needs of people who have experienced human trafficking for sexual exploitation, domestic servitude and/or forced labour.

 As the only clinical organization treating survivors of human trafficking in the UK, our motivation for creating the Counter-Trafficking Project in early 2011 was two-fold.
 Firstly, we had seen a significant increase in the number of clients referred to us with trafficking experiences.
 Secondly, with increased political focus on human trafficking in the UK and internationally, we hold a unique place in informing policy based on our specific clinical expertise in working with trafficking survivors.

 Abeo* is a female survivor of modern slavery and human trafficking from sub-Saharan Africa.
 Our primary work with Abeo has been regarding her concern for her young sister and son, whom she was forced to leave behind in her country of origin.